larntz/devops-practical/README.md

 terraform will build VMs running on libvirt.

-The variables.tf file declares 3 variables:
+The variables.tf file declares 2 variables:
  - `libvirt_url` specifies which libvirt host to use.
 Defaults to `qemu:///system`.
- - `control_nodes` specifies the number of control node vms to deploy.
-Defaults to 3.
  - `worker_nodes` specifies how many worker nodes to deploy.
 Defaults to 2.

 terraform will deploy one additional vm, lb-00.
 This vm will run haproxy to loadbalancer the k8s apiserver.